List of The Bold and the Beautiful characters introduced in the 2010s: The Young and the Restless

 Sally schemes again after overhearing Victoria Newman (Amelia Heinle) discussing wedding gown options with her former boss, Lauren.
 Sally sketches a wedding dress for Victoria and plans to switch Lauren's dress with hers on the day of Victoria's wedding to Ashland Locke.
 She flies to Tuscany as Adam's plus one and manages to switch out both dresses.
 She later makes a desperate plea to Victoria to wear her dress, which Victoria agrees to.
 The dress gains widespread publicity for both Sally and Newman Media, and angers Lauren, causing a strain on her family relationship with Chloe.

 Adam's ex-wife Chelsea (Melissa Claire Egan) returns to town and joins Newman Fashions.
 She meets Sally, but takes no liking to her, knowing her history, and Sally knows about Chelsea's history.
 Chelsea admits to having strong feelings for Adam despite her previous attempt to frame him for the attempted murder of Ray Rosales (Jordi Vilasuso).
 She becomes increasingly jealous of Sally after learning from Chloe that Sally might be dating Adam.
 She catches both Adam and Sally hanging out in Adam's Office on New Year's Eve, which Chelsea confronts Adam about.
 Later, Chelsea wants Sally fired and pushes Chloe multiple times to fire Sally, but Chloe refuses due to Sally's talents.

 When Victor sells Newman Media to Victoria and her company, Newman-Locke, the fate of Newman Fashions remains in question.
 Chelsea and Chloe beg Victoria not to pull the plug on Newman Fashions, but Victoria does so, expressing no further interest.
 This prompts Chelsea and Chloe to form their own start-up company; however, Chelsea insists that Sally does not join them.
 Chelsea and Chloe break the news to Sally and tell her it is time for them to go their separate ways.
 Sally feels betrayed and accuses Chelsea and Chloe of trying to oust her in an attempt to form their own company.
 She mocks Chelsea and calls Chloe a fool for listening to Chelsea.

 Later on, after learning of Sally's situation, Adam decides to give Sally a business executive position at Newman Media.
 Sally is hired as a COO (Chief operating officer) for the company.
 She admits to Adam that she has strong feelings for him.
 Adam also admits that he wants her.
-The two caved into their desires and made love on Valentine's Day.
+The two caved into their desires and had sex on Valentine's Day.